 Summarize it in a few sentences, add a magnetic image, and post the story to social media.
 Ask your friends to share your post!
 This is how to use social media to boost your fundraising goals

 Posting it to your personal pages is fine, but be sure everyone can read it and your friends can share it with their friends.
 If your nonprofit or cause doesn’t have its own business profile now is a good time to create one.
 Business pages are more easily shared regardless of a person’s list of friends or followers.

-This is where your audience what them what you want them to do.
+This is where you tell your audience what you want them to do.
+Be specific.